ISSA Nutritionist Study Guide

 Serine

-This is a nonessential amino acid we find in the proteins and it is derived from glycine.
+This is a nonessential amino acid we find in proteins and it is derived from glycine.
 It works to form many vital substances.

 Taurine